 Each Riverkeeper internship provides the individual with a strong field experience in which he or she is assigned responsibilities vital to the function of our work.
 All interns are considered an important and equal part of the team.
 We seek a group of 6-8 interns during the summer and smaller groups throughout the year to help our policy, litigation, development, and communications teams progress with their work.

-We have begun recruitment for summer 2012 internships.
+Recruitment for summer 2013 internships is underway.
 Please read the below descriptions and send application materials to the appropriate person listed.
 Thank you for your interest in working with Riverkeeper!

 Riverkeeper’s Hudson River program is seeking legal interns for the summer of 2014.
 Interns will gain in-depth and practical experience in the field of public-interest environmental law and play a critical role in helping Riverkeeper further our core mission, to safeguard the ecological integrity of the Hudson River and its tributaries by tracking down and stopping polluters.
 Interns will work closely with Riverkeeper staff attorneys—building cases, prosecuting polluters, and advocating for strong environmental policies in the Hudson River Watershed.
 Responsibilities may include preparing case briefings, drafting legal documents, conducting research, and investigating pollution reports.